SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/azure-resource-requirements.md

 ---
 description: >-
-  This article lists hardware and software requirements that are necessary to install and use SysKit Point in Azure environment.
+  This article lists Azure resource requirements that are necessary to install and use SysKit Point in Azure environment.
 ---